 When you've transferred or assigned a license, the next time you use the extra in your manager it will automatically download the updated license key and no further action from you is needed.

 If the license page does not tell you what the previous domain was, the license check was unable of detecting that automatically.
 That can happen when a license check was triggered by checking for updates in the package manager, rather than using the extra in the manager (e.g. editing a resource or viewing its component).
-In this case, please contact [email protected], mentioning both the new and the old domain (you can find this under Account > Licenses if you're not sure) and we will manually reset the license on the old domain to allow you to re-assign it.
+In that case, you may still be able of connecting the old license by triggering an additional license check from the site's manager.
+Instructions for that will be shown on the invalid license page.

 If the license page does tell you the previous domain, but still doesn't offer you the option to transfer the license, that means the previous domain was covered by a free development license, but the new domain is not.
 You will need to assign a paid-for license in this case.